-I,\\\\\\, do hereby authorize and give consent to the Connecticut Technical Education and Career System to publish my photographic or video image in the system or school newsletters, in the Connecticut Technical Education and Career System's Program of Studies and/or related printed, electronic and/or video publications, including those published to the Connecticut Technical Education and Career School System's official website.
-I have been assured, and it is my understanding, that my photographic or video image shall be used for the Connecticut Technical Education and Career System's informational and publicity activities and shall not be used for any commercial purposes whatsoever.
+Name (Please Print): Signature: nordsy agree that this release is valid until expressly revoked by the in writing.
+I do hereby waive any claim for compensation for the use of my photographic/video image.
+I hereby agree that this release is valid until expressly revoked by me in writing. do I,, do hereby authorize and give consent to the Connecticut Technical Education and Career System to publish my photographic or video image in the system or school newsletters, in the Connecticut Technical Education and Career System's Program of Studies and/or related printed, electronic and/or video publications, including the published to the Connecticut Technical Education and Career School System's official websit have been assured, and it is my understanding, that my photographic or video image shall bused for the Connecticut Technical Education and Career System's informational and publicitativities and shall not be used for any commercial purposes whatsoever. e.
+I e The Connecticut Technical Education and Career System (CTECS) produces a variety of print electronic media to promote and celebrate the accomplishments of its students.
+The Photo/Media Release Form below is used in conjunction with this effort. and Student Last Name: Click or tap here to enter text.
+Trade: Click or tap here to enter text.